Chrisschmit/pylovo-usa/docs/source/grid_generation/usage/usage.rst

 Tutorials / Examples
 =====================
-In the `notebook_tutorials.py` you will learn more about the following topics:
+In the `notebook_tutorials/` directory you will learn more about the following topics:

 * visualizing individual networks
-* the objects / elements the LV grids are made up of
+* the objects and elements the LV grids are made up of
-* the pandapower networks that are used to store the LV grids
+* the electrical network models and grid hierarchies
 * graph representation of the networks
-* and parameter visualisation options
+* parameter visualization and analysis options